HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 *If so, how are we addressing these risks?*

-1. **Authority to Operate (ATO):** Before the official launch of the API to the public, we will be reviewing our infrastructure and code security practices with the HHS team to ensure that they adhere to the Software Security Plan (SSP) for legacy grants.gov and are covered by the existing ATO.
+1. **Security Approval:** Before the official launch of the API to the public, we will be reviewing our infrastructure and code security practices with the HHS team to ensure that they adhere to HHS standards.
 2. **Developer Tools:** As part of the Developer Tools milestone, the team is setting up a series of tools that will enforce certain code quality standards and security checks.
 These include things like secrets management, code linting, dependency monitoring, etc.
 3. **API Security Planning:** As part of the API Security Planning milestone, we will specifically be identifying and evaluating strategies to mitigate security risks for the API, such as the use of API tokens and/or rate limiting API requests.